Jade Cocoon: Story of the Tamamayu: Previews and demos

 In April 1999, the US release of Jade Cocoon, still in its alpha stages, was previewed in Next Generation as part of its "NG Alphas" series.
 The following months, Jade Cocoon was previewed in the Game Informer magazine twice, in issues 73 and 75, then reviewed after release in issue 76.
-It was then reviewed in the September issue of NG.
+It was then reviewed in the September issue of NextGen.

 A playable demo disk of Jade Cocoon was included in the release of Shadow Madness, Crave's first game, two months before release.
 A month later, the game was previewed in the 21st issue of Official U.S. PlayStation Magazine, then later reviewed in the 23rd issue, and featured on the issue's demo disk along with demos for Final Fantasy VIII, 3Xtreme, Tiny Tank, Macross VF-X2, Centipede, You Don't Know Jack, and Ultimate 8-Ball.
 A few months later, it was also reviewed in the 53rd issue of Official UK PlayStation Magazine, and featured on its demo disk.